kunruch/mmpilot-bootstrap-template/html/index.md

 ---
 layout: 'default'
 title: 'Home'
-description: 'This is a basic starter template for MMPilot.
-It does not include any CSS framework or JavaScript libraries.'
+description: 'This is a basic starter template for MMPilot which includes Bootstrap Framework.'
 ---

 This is a basic starter template for MMPilot.